 - violet – salt substitute – potassium chloride

-Set Up the Demo
+Set Up the Demonstration

 - I went low-tech here, setting a potholder on my kitchen counter, with a cookie sheet for the demonstration.
 You can use any fire-safe surface.
 It’s nice to use a container with a lip because the liquid (water) will run and can make a mess.